 Vibrant shades of orange, pink, purple, and red ignite the Huntington Beach sky at both sunrise and sunset throughout the year, and these breathtaking displays reach their peak in the fall.
 Plan an evening cruise to witness a magnificent sunset along the horizon, or remember that the early bird gets the worm, and in this case, the worm is an epic sunrise.
 Start your day with a leisurely bike ride, and stop off at one of many breakfast spots to refuel.

 Huntington Beach is recognized by The League of American Bicyclists as a Bronze level Bicycle Friendly Community, which means it’s a bikeable community and one of more than 65 in the state of California.
 Bicycle Friendly Communities welcome bicyclists by providing safe accommodations for bicyclists and encouraging people to bike for transportation and recreation.

 Renting a bike is a breeze in Huntington Beach, whether you’re looking for your classic bicycle, tandem bike, surrey, or electric bike.
 Here’s where to go to procure your pedals.

 Pedego Electric Bikes

 EV Rideables, another electric bike supplier in Downtown, is self-proclaimed as “the most innovative electric rideables on the planet.”
 You can go electric or stay classic with two pedals, and choose from various brands and models.
-Rental rates vary depending on model and timeframe.
-Beach cruisers start at $9 per hour, $25 per half day, and $39 per day.
-Electric bikes reach speeds of up to 28 mph and begin at $25 per hour, $69 per half day, and $89 per day.
+Rental rates vary depending on the model and timeframe.
+Beach cruisers start at $9 per hour, $25 per half-day, and $39 per day.
+Electric bikes reach speeds of up to 28 mph and begin at $25 per hour, $69 per half-day, and $89 per day.
 Thule Chariots for children (or fur children) are available for rent as well.